awsdocs/aws-iotanalytics-developer-guide/doc_source/troubleshoot.md

 **Q: How do I correctly configure my notebook instance to use the IotAnalytics Service?**
 + Follow these steps to make sure the IAM role you are using to create the notebook instance has the required permissions:

-  1. Go to the Amazon SageMaker console and create a notebook instance\.
+  1. Go to the SageMaker console and create a notebook instance\.

   1. Fill in the details and choose **create a new role**\.
 Make a note of the role ARN\.

   1. Create the notebook instance\.
-This also creates a role that Amazon SageMaker can use\.
+This also creates a role that SageMaker can use\.

-  1. Go to the IAM console and modify the newly created Amazon SageMaker role\.
+  1. Go to the IAM console and modify the newly created SageMaker role\.
 When you open that role, it should have a managed policy\.

   1. Click **add inline policy**, choose **IoTAnalytics** as the service, and under read permission, select **GetDatasetContent**\.